-- The options were cancelled on December 15, 2000, pursuant to the actions taken at the meeting of the Compensation Committee of the Board of Directors on December 6, 2000.
-Replacement options representing 20% of the number of options cancelled will be granted on June 18, 2001. - 2) The exercise price of the option will be based on the Fair Market Value of the shares of common stock on June 18, 2001. - 3) The Restricted Stock Units were granted on December 15, 2000, and represent thirty percent (30%) of the number of options which were cancelled.
+- The options were cancelled on December 15, 2000, pursuant to the actions taken at the mee ting of the Compensation Committee of the Board of Directors on December 6, 2000.
+Replacement options representing 20% of the number of options cancelled were granted on June 18, 2001. - 2) The Restricted Stock Units were granted on December 15, 2000, and represent thirty percent (30%) of the number of options which were cancelled.
 The Restricted Stock Units are subject to the terms and conditions of the Stock Incentive Plan and generally vest after three years from the grant date.